Professor Emerit

 What are the benefits?

-For retiring faculty, the title Professor Emeritus/Emerita is also way to continue your relationship with the university, due to the following benefits:
+For retiring faculty, the title Professor Emerit is also way to continue your relationship with the university, due to the following benefits:

 2. The ability to continue accessing research grants and funds.